kumaramitrou/OHGH/SetupInstructions.md

   ## Below is the list of Softwares and tools you need to run this website locally.

-   [Step 1. :unchecked] Use Ninite and install JRE and Eclipse
+   * [ ] Step 1.
+Use Ninite and install JRE and Eclipse

    [Step 2. :unchecked] Download Apache tomcat v8.5